 Airport Express is one of the world's leading airport railway systems, offering swift transportation between Hong Kong International Airport and the vibrant city center.
 The 35.3km long journey from the airport to Central downtown takes as little as 24 minutes.
 It takes only 1 minute from the airport to AsiaWorld-Expo.
 Airport Express boasts five stations: AsiaWorld-Expo Station, Airport Station, Tsing Yi Station, Kowloon Station, and Hong Kong Station.
 Moreover, passengers can enjoy exclusive free services.

-Free Service of Airport Express
+Special Service of Airport Express

 Hong Kong Airport Shuttle Bus